avinetworks/terraform-provider-avi-backup/examples/openstack/README.md

 terraform apply
 ```

-To pass default values to terraform script create terraform.tfvars file and add values into them in the following format
+To pass default values to terraform script then create terraform.tfvars file in the directory and add values into that file in the following format

 ```
 openstack_url = "http://11.5.26.67:/v3"